CaptainCrowbar/unicorn-lib/unicorn/utf.md

 invalid iterator.

-The `valid()` function indicates whether the current character is valid; it will always be true if `UtfError::ignore` was set, and its value is unspecified on a past-the-end iterator.
+The `valid()` function indicates whether the current character is valid; it will always be true if `Utf::ignore` was set, and its value is unspecified on a past-the-end iterator.

 If the underlying string is UTF-32, this is just a simple pass-through iterator, but if one of the non-default error handling options is selected, it